Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

   mydata = eina_array_data_get(array, 0);
   ```

 - To get the number of elements in an array, use the `eina_array_count()` function.
-The first parameter is a pointer to the array variable returned by the `eina_array_new()` function.The function returns the number of elements.
+The first parameter is a pointer to the array variable returned by the `eina_array_new()` function.

+  The function returns the number of elements.

   ```
   unsigned int nb_elm;